httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * its ability to traverse firewalls.

 These protocols are often ad hoc; they are intended for only deployment by one or a few servers, and consumption by a limited set of clients.
-As a result, a body of practices and tools has arisen around defining HTTP-based APIs that favours these conditions.
+Perhaps because of the factors cited above, a body of practices and tools has arisen around defining HTTP-based APIs that favours these conditions.

-However, when such a protocol is standarised, it is typically deployed on multiple uncoordinated servers, implemented a number of times, and consumed by a broader variety of clients.
-Such diversity brings a different set of concerns, and tools and practices intended for a single-server deployment might not be suitable.
+However, when such a protocol has separate implementations of the service, is deployed on multiple uncoordinated servers, and is consumed by diverse clients -- as is often the case for standards efforts to define new HTTP APIs -- tools and practices intended for limited deployment can become unsuitable.

-For example, HTTP-based APIs deployed in these circumstances need to more carefully consider how extensibility and evolution of the service will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.
+For example, because implementations (both client and server) will implement and evolve at different paces, a HTTP-based API might need to more carefully consider how extensibility of the service will be handled, and how different deployment requirements will be accommodated.

 More generally, application protocols using HTTP face a number of design decisions, including: